Extremal H-colorings of graphs with fixed minimum degree: Proof of Theorem ( )

 Now suppose $\max \{ \hom(C_3,H)^{\frac{1}{3}}, \hom(C_4,H)^{\frac{1}{4}} \} = \Delta$ (which implies that $H$ cannot have $K_{\Delta,\Delta}$ as a component).
 Notice that equality is achieved for any $G$ with $\hom(G,H) = \Delta^n$, and suppose that $H \neq K_{\Delta}^{\text{loop}}$ (so since $\hom(C_4,H)^{\frac{1}{4}} \leq \Delta$, $H$ cannot contain $K_{\Delta}^{\text{loop}}$ as a component).
 By Theorem \ref{thm-2 regular graphs}, the construction of $G$ in Corollary \ref{cor-delta2decomposition} must start with disjoint copies of $C_3$ and/or $C_4$.
 Corollary \ref{cor-short paths} implies that only paths on $1$ vertex may be added to these cycles, and to achieve the bound of $\Delta^n$, \emph{every} coloring of these cycles must provide $\Delta$ choices for the color of the vertex in the path on $1$ vertex.
 We outline the possible situations which occur when adding a path on $1$ vertex to the cycles in Figure \ref{fig-annoyingcases}; the vertex labeled $v$ must have $\Delta$ choices for a color regardless of how the adjacent cycles are colored.

 We will prove that in the situation of Case 5 from Figure \ref{fig-annoyingcases}, having $\Delta$ choices for the color on $v$ for each coloring of $C_4$ forces $H$ to contain $K_{\Delta}^{\text{loop}}$ as a component.
 Suppose that the neighbors of $v$ have colors $i$ and $j$.
 We can assume that $i \neq j$, since $C_4$ can map its partition classes to the endpoints of any edge in $H$.
 Since $v$ has $\Delta$ possibilities for its color, necessarily $i$ and $j$ must each have $\Delta$ neighbors and furthermore those $\Delta$ neighbors must be simultaneously neighbors of both $i$ and $j$.
 In particular, since $i$ and $j$ are on adjacent vertices of $C_4$, we have $i \sim_H j$ and so $i$ and $j$ must be possible colors for $v$.
 This means that $i$ and $j$ must be looped and that all neighbors of $i$ are also neighbors of $j$.
 But if $k$ is any other neighbor of $i$, then a similar argument (replacing $j$ by $k$) shows that $k$ is looped and is adjacent to all other neighbors of $i$.
 Therefore the component containing $i$ is $K_{\Delta}^{\text{loop}}$, which contradicts our assumption that $K_{\Delta}^{\text{loop}}$ is not a component of $H$.

-A routine analysis of the other cases shows that having $\Delta$ choices for the color of the vertex in a path on $1$ vertex always forces $H$ to contain $K_{\Delta}^{\text{loop}}$ as a component.
+A routine analysis of the five remaining cases from Figure \ref{fig-annoyingcases} shows that having $\Delta$ choices for the color of the vertex in a path on $1$ vertex always forces $H$ to contain $K_{\Delta}^{\text{loop}}$ as a component; we leave the details of these remaining cases to the reader.
 Therefore, equality can only occur when $G$ is a disjoint union of cycles, so Theorem \ref{thm-2 regular graphs} again characterizes the cases of equality among edge-min-critical graphs.